Current Weather

 Weather Briefing

-VFRGeneral Felipe Ángeles International Airport is currently reporting visual flight rules (VFR) conditions with clear skies and 10 SM visibility.
+VFRGeneral Felipe Ángeles International Airport is currently reporting visual flight rules (VFR) conditions with scattered clouds at 2,000 feet and 7 SM visibility.

 Wind Analysis